 “My 6-year-old kitty loves this food.
 He can’t get enough of it.
 He was on Science Diet A/D food for a while when I first adopted him because he wouldn’t eat anything else.
 This food was a great next step for him, since it has a similar texture and some similar ingredients.” – CatDog, reviewing Blue Buffalo Freedom Indoor Adult Canned Cat Food

 “I started feeding Blue when my oldest cat developed diabetes.
-He has been on this food for 8 years and my vet says “ I don’t know what your doing but what ever it is keep doing because he is doing great.
+He has been on this food for 8 years and my vet says “ I don’t know what you’re doing but whatever it is keep doing because he is doing great.
 All my cats are on this….” – Quacker, reviewing Blue Buffalo Wilderness Chicken Dry Cat Food

 “My older cat has grain allergies.
 The vet said this must have grain in it since she was sick while trying to eat it.
 The name is deceiving.
 I’m disappointed.
 My kitten loves Blue Buffalo” – Debbi, reviewing Freedom Indoor Adult Pate